The Long-Term Benefits of Using an HSA

 This is considered an “above-the-line” deduction—not to be confused with “itemized deductions”—which happen later on your return.
 Above-the-line deductions are more popular because you subtract them from your gross income.
 But if you choose the standard deduction—and most people do, according to the Urban-Brookings Tax Policy Center—you won’t be able to claim any itemized deductions.

 With an eligible high-deductible health insurance plan, you can contribute up to $3,550 per year as an individual or $7,100 with a family plan in 2020.
+In 2021, you can contribute up to $3,600 per year as an individual or $7,200 for families.
 You can deduct the full amount on your tax return every year, regardless of how much money your family makes.

 Opportunity to invest and grow the balance